Photosynthesis in Biology

 Things needed by plants to make their own food

-When we cook food we need different ingredient to make a meal.
-Similarly, plants to need various things for making their own food, which are:
+When we cook food, we need different ingredients to make a meal.
+Similarly, plants need various things for making their own food, which are:

 • Chlorophyll: Chlorophyll is the green pigment that plants contain in their leaves.
-Even though chlorophyll is not actually used during photosynthesis but its presence is necessary for the process to occur.
+Even though chlorophyll is not actually used during photosynthesis, its presence is necessary for the process to occur.
+It is essential for absorbing light, which is a critical component of the photosynthesis process.

 How Do Plants Make their own Food - Things needed by plants to make their own food